snowsquizy/tensorflow-on-orange-pi/GUIDE.md

 sudo blkid
 ```

-Now edit your `/etc/fstab` file to register your swap file.
-(I'm a Vim guy, but Nano is installed by default)
+Now edit your `/etc/fstab` file to register your swap file and increase the size of your tmpfs

 ```shell
 sudo nano /etc/fstab